-Act refers to the Protected Disclosures Act 2000.
+Act refers to the Protected Disclosures (Protection of Whistleblowers) Act 2022.

-Appropriate authority has the meaning given in the Act and includes the head of every public sector organisation, the Police, the Serious Fraud Office and the Ombudsman but does not include Ministers of the Crown or members of Parliament.
+Appropriate authority has the meaning given in section 25 of the Act and includes the head of every public sector organisation; any officer of Parliament (the Ombudsman, Controller and Auditor-General, Parliamentary Commissioner for the Environment); as examples, any of the persons or bodies listed in Schedule 2 of the Act; and the membership body of a particular profession, trade, or calling with the power to discipline its members.
+An appropriate authority does not include Ministers of the Crown or members of Parliament.

-It includes dishonest activity in which a manager, staff member or contractor of the University acts contrary to the interests of the University and abuses their position of trust in order to achieve some personal gain or advantage for him or herself or for another person or entity.
+It includes dishonest activity in which a manager, employee or contractor of the University acts contrary to the interests of the University and abuses their position of trust in order to achieve some personal gain or advantage for themselves or for another person or entity.

-Information refers to information about serious wrongdoing in or by the University that the employee believes, on reasonable grounds, is true or likely to be true.
+Information refers to information about serious wrongdoing in or by the University that a discloser believes, on reasonable grounds, is true or is likely to be true.

 Natural justice refers to the right to procedural fairness.

-Protected disclosure means a protected disclosure as defined in the Protected Disclosures Act 2000.
+Protected disclosure means a disclosure where the person:

 - an unlawful, corrupt, or irregular use of public funds or public resources; or

-- an act, omission, or course of conduct by a public official that is oppressive, improperly discriminatory, or grossly negligent, or that constitutes gross mismanagement
+- an act, omission, or course of conduct by a person performing (or purporting to perform) a function or duty or exercising (or purporting to exercise) a power on behalf of a public sector organisation or the Government, that is oppressive, improperly discriminatory, or grossly negligent, or that constitutes gross mismanagement.

 Key relevant documents